Syrian women find new roles at home and on front line

 Other women have sought a more direct role in the armed rebellion.
 Aya, an 18-year-old volunteer medic, was in jail when rebels entered her home town of Aleppo three months ago.
 She was imprisoned for 40 days for hanging a rebel flag on the city’s ancient citadel.

 “I knew at some point I would need to do something more serious.
-So as soon as the revolution became militarised, I planned to do first aid at the front.”
+So as soon as the revolution became militarized, I planned to do first aid at the front.”

 As a gathering point for rebels, Aya’s clinic is a target for army fire.
 Some rebel hospitals have craters all around them from the rockets that have crashed nearby.